Lacto-ovo vegetarianism: Religion

-In Indian religions like Hinduism and Buddhism, most individuals are either raised as ovo-lacto vegetarians or lacto vegetarians.
+In Indian religions such as Hinduism and Buddhism most individuals are either raised as ovo-lacto vegetarians or lacto vegetarians.

-However, consumption of egg is not considered a part of vegetarian diet in India, as egg is an animal-product that gives birth to the next generation of that species.
-Those who consume egg, while not consuming other non-vegetarian products (such as fish and meat), refer to themselves as 'eggetarians'.

 The Bible Christian Church was a Christian vegetarian sect founded by William Cowherd in 1809.
 Cowherd was one of the philosophical forerunners of the Vegetarian Society founded in 1847.
 The Bible Christian Church promoted the use of eggs, dairy and honey as God's given food per "the promised land flowing with milk and honey" (Exodus 3:8).

-Many Seventh-day Adventist followers are ovo-lacto vegetarians and have recommended a vegetarian diet, which may include milk products and eggs, since late 19th century.
+Many Seventh-day Adventists are ovo-lacto vegetarians and have recommended a vegetarian diet, which may include milk products, eggs and honey since late 19th century.

 Health effects

 Lacto-ovo vegetarian diets have a high overall diet quality compared to non-vegetarian diets.
 Lacto-ovo vegetarian diets have positive effects on blood lipids such as lowering low-density lipoprotein and total cholesterol and are associated with a reduced risk of cancer and cardiovascular disease.
+The 2020-2025 Dietary Guidelines for Americans described a lacto-ovo vegetarian dietary pattern as one of several dietary options to promote health and prevent disease.
+The American Heart Association in a 2026 scientific statement on dietary guidance to improve cardiovascular health commented that a lacto-ovo vegetarian diet can support cardiovascular health and a healthy body weight.

 There is high-quality evidence that lacto-ovo vegetarian diets reduce blood pressure.
+Lacto-ovo vegetarian diets are associated with an increased risk of iron deficiency.